-What we found interesting is, publisher analyzed who the audience are and then launched a different product, rather than asking to pay for the content.
-Now, it has a different revenue stream which functions like a separate entity.
+What we found interesting is, publisher analyzed who the audience is and then launched a different product, rather than asking to pay for the content.
+Now, it has a different revenue stream that functions as a separate entity.

 “Programmatic feels more encouraging to me in its current form because I have transparency into what’s happening – and more control.
 And, with the private marketplace, [it creates] the direct relationship with the advertiser.”